 Hello my friends, Last January, I did this delicious Swedish Meatballs recipe for one of our get-togethers with our neighbors.
 I served them with toasted country bread and white wine for an easy appetizer.

 I am mentioning this recipe again, and adding some previously unreleased pictures now for a couple of reasons.
-First, these Swedish Meatballs have a creamy pink colored sauce, and the bright red color from the Lingonberry Fruit Spread from Scandinavian Delights.
+First, these Swedish Meatballs have a creamy pink colored sauce, and the bright red color from the Lingonberry Fruit Spread.
 Second, February is the month of love with the celebration of San Valentine (Saint Valentine’s Day), and this appetizer is the perfect selection to celebrate with your special someone in a romantic home dinner.

 This Swedish Meatballs recipe has a lot of ingredients, but you will use most of them in the first part of the process making the meatballs.
 After, you have all the meatballs in round shapes, place them in a sheet pan and bake for 13 minutes.